ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 ## Is there a place I can connect with other artists and chat?

-All artists are added to the artist-exclusive #artist-lounge channel in Discord where you can interact with other Art Blocks artists, share projects, and ask questions.
+All artists are added to the artist-exclusive #artist-general channel in Discord where you can interact with other Art Blocks artists, share projects, and ask questions.
 We also encourage artists to participate in our Discord community.
 If you're selected for a curated drop, you'll have your own artist channel dedicated to focused discussions on your work.
 If you're selected for a factory drop, you can chat with artists and collectors in the #factory-projects channel.

 ---